We're creating a world where technology empowers visually impaired fans to truly feel the game.

 Feel the game

-• The user holds the device and uses their sense of touch to understand the game's events.
-A moving ball tracks the live position of the sports ball, and vibrating motors convey other actions like shots, tackles, and passes.
+• The user holds the device and relies on their sense of touch to understand the game’s events.
+A moving ball tracks the live position of the sports ball, and vibrating motors convey other actions like shots, tackles and passes.

-• Currently, our device has been tested with football, Australian rules football, and motorsports, with plans for further expansion into more of your favourite sports.
+• Currently, our device has been tested with football, rugby, Australian rules football and motorsports, with plans for further expansion into more of your favourite sports.